lydiaPenglish/lydiaPenglish.github.io/content/project/STRIPSveg/index.md

 ### Acknowledgements:

 This project would first and foremost not be possible without the many Iowa farmers and landowners (26!) who let me come on to their property and tromp around their fields.
 This project would also have been harder and more isolating without the many people who sat on plastic buckets and recorded data while out in the field with me.
-Field work in Iowa in July and August is often uncomfortably hot and humid.
-Lastly, thanks to Katherine Goode for statistical advice, my lab group for their guidance, and my committee for keeping me on task.
+They were all troopers, field work in Iowa in July and August is often uncomfortably hot and humid.
+Lastly, thanks to [Katherine Goode](https://goodekat.github.io/) for statistical advice, my lab group for their guidance, and my committee for keeping me on task.

 ### Preamble: